lammps/lammps/doc/src/compute_heat_flux.rst

    (or any group whose atoms are superset of the atoms in this compute's group).
 LAMMPS does not check for this.

-In case of pairwise interactions the heat flux is defined as:
+In case of two-body interactions, the heat flux is defined as:

 .. math::
    \mathbf{J} &= \frac{1}{V} \left[ \sum_i e_i \mathbf{v}_i - \sum_{i} \mathbf{S}_{i} \mathbf{v}_i \right] \\